 If you happen to spend some time in Greece during Christmas, you will be surprised to see small boats decorated with lights in almost every square of the country.
 It is called the Karavaki, and it is a Christmas… boat!

-The small Christmas boat also recalls that Saint Nicholas still plays a part during the merry season.
-As a matter of fact, the boat is often decorated on December 6, St. Nicholas Day, who happens to be the protector saint of seamen.
+The small Christmas boat also recalls that Saint Nicholas still plays a part during the merry festive season.
+The decoration of the Christmas board is on December 6th, St. Nicholas Day, who happens to be the protector saint of seamen.

-Agios Nikolaos (Saint Nicholas) is a very important saint for the Greek Church; thus, celebrations on that day take place all over the country.
-In a way, December 6 kicks off a whole month of lights, Christmas sweets (too many of them!), presents, carols, and Christmas spirit.
+Agios Nikolaos (Saint Nicholas) is a very important saint for the Greek Church; thus, Christmas celebrations on that day take place all over the country.
+In a way, December 6th kicks off a whole month of lights, Christmas sweets (too many of them!), presents, carols, and Christmas spirit.

-One more unique tradition that Greek kids adore is that of singing Christmas Carols from door to door.
-Locally known as Kalanda, these traditional Christmas songs can still be heard in every neighborhood of Greece all through the season…
+Another unique tradition that Greek kids adore is singing traditional Christmas carols from door to door.
+Locally known as Kalanda, these classic Christmas songs can still be heard in every neighborhood during the Greek Christmas holidays.

-Groups of children gather, quite early in the morning, many of them carrying a triangle, and go from house to house singing carols at each door where they stop.
-Once the house owner opens the door, the kids will ask, “Na ta poume?” (literally, shall we say it?
+Groups of children gather pretty early in the morning, many of them carrying a triangle, and go from house to house singing carols at each door where they stop.
+Once the house owner opens the door, the kids ask, “Na ta poume?” (literally, shall we say it?
 But meaning, shall we sing it?).

 Right after, kids will start sounding their high-pitched triangles to accompany the song.
-Kalanda often tell us about traditional fact and legends related to the birth of Christ or that took place around that period.
+Kalanda often tells us about traditional facts and legends related to the birth of Christ, or that took place around that period.

-Typically kids are generously rewarded with money and sweets, so much so that kalanda money is often divided among the kids who get back home with considerable loot!
+Typically, kids are generously rewarded with money and sweets, so much so that kalanda money is often divided among the kids who return home with considerable loot!

-This tradition takes place on Christmas (both Eve and Day), as well as on New Year’s (Eve & Day), and January 6, Epiphany, and the last official day of celebrations.
+This tradition takes place in Greece on Christmas (both Eve and Day), as well as on New Year’s (Eve & Day), and January 6th, Epiphany, and the last official day of celebrations.

-Another treasured Christmas legend is the one related to the only thing to be afraid of during Christmas.
+Another treasured Christmas time legend relates to the only thing to be afraid of during Christmas.
 The Kallikantzaroi are a kind of magical evil spirit.

 Often found in the traditions of other countries as well, in Greece, the Kallikantzaroi is typically a creature that comes out at night; it has a human-like kind of aspect but walks with a weird posture and has very long and thin limbs.

-According to the legend, these demons have only one task to perform, to slowly saw down the primal trunk of the tree of life, a trunk that plays the crucial role of preventing the Earth from falling into the Underworld.
+According to the legend, these demons have only one task: to slowly saw down the primal trunk of the tree of life, a trunk that plays the crucial role of preventing the Earth from falling into the Underworld.

-Much of the job is considered to be completed with the arrival of the winter solstice, so these creatures, fearing that the world will collapse upon them, sneak their way into the world of the living where they stay and play tricks for a fortnight, spreading terror and mischief from December 25 to Epiphany.
+Much of the job is considered to be completed with the arrival of the winter solstice, so these creatures, fearing that the world will collapse upon them, sneak their way into the world of the living, where they stay and play tricks for a fortnight, spreading terror and mischief from December 25th to Epiphany.

-In fact, it is said that on Epiphany Day, after the blessing of the waters, the Kallikantzaroi make their way back to the underground, where they find that the tree of life has regenerated, so they get back to their job until the following season.
+In fact, it is said that on the day of Epiphany, after the blessing of the waters, the Kallikantzaroi make their way back to the underground, where they find that the tree of life has regenerated, so they get back to their job until the following holiday season.

 They say it is relatively easy to trick these creatures as they are not as intelligent as you might think.
 A very famous way to protect against them is to place a colander on the doorstep.

-According to popular legends, the kallikantzaroi will spend too much time counting the hols, but since they are not capable of counting over the number two, they will eventually get distracted and forget about playing a trick in your home!
+According to popular legends, the kallikantzaroi will spend too much time counting the hols.
+Still, since they cannot count over the number two, they will eventually get distracted and forget about playing a trick in your home!

-Early in the morning, the solemn Great Sanctification of Water takes place across the country, usually by the sea, but also next to rivers and lakes, and after an important church service, a priest walks together with hundreds of people towards the edge of the water.
+Early in the morning, the solemn Great Sanctification of Water occurs across the country, usually by the sea and beside rivers and lakes.
+After an important church service, a priest walks together with hundreds of people towards the water’s edge.

-Once there, he blesses the waters by casting a cross into it, and, right after, young men (and women) dive into the water to retrieve it.
+Once there, he blesses the waters by casting a cross into it, and right after, young men (and women) dive into the holy water to retrieve it.

-And yes, despite being Greece, the waters are indeed cold in winter!
-So the lucky one who makes it through the cold water and finds the cross first and returns it to the priest, and receives a special blessing to last through the rest of the year.
+And yes, despite being in Greece, winter waters are indeed cold!
+So, the lucky one who makes it through the cold water finds the cross first, returns it to the priest, and receives a special blessing to last through the rest of the year.

 Greek Christmas Food

-Food in Greece is a serious affair, during Christmas even more!
+Food in Greece is a serious affair, and during a Greek Christmas, even more!
 There are dozens of typical dishes prepared and eaten only during this period.

-Although Christmas food is not the same across the country, some dishes will be present at every Christmas table all over Greece, so take a look, these are some of the food that most people love.
+Although Christmas food is not the same across the country, some dishes will be present at every Christmas table all over Greece, so take a look; these are some of the foods that most people love.